aerospike/aerospike-vector-search-examples/prism-image-search/README.md

 # Prism Image Search
-This is a demo application provides semantic search for a set of images by indexing them using the [CLIP](https://huggingface.co/sentence-transformers/clip-ViT-B-32-multilingual-v1) model created by OpenAI.
-This model generates vectors with semantic meaning from each image and stores it as a vector embedding in Aerospike.
-When a user performs a query a vector embedding for the provided text is generated and Proximus performs Approximate Nearest Neighbor(ANN) search to find relevant results .
+This demo application enables semantic search for a set of images by indexing them using the [CLIP](https://huggingface.co/sentence-transformers/clip-ViT-B-32-multilingual-v1) model created by OpenAI.
+This model generates vectors with semantic meaning from each image and stores them as a vector embeddings in Aerospike.
+When a user submits a query, Proximus gnerates a vector embedding for the provided text and performs an Approximate Nearest Neighbor (ANN) search to find relevant results.

 ## Install with Docker Compose